uark-photon-team-01/photon/README.md

 **Before you start the game, let's clear the database (Section D)**

+Open a second terminal.

-This count should be zero after entering these commands.
+This count should be zero after entering these commands:

 1. sudo systemctl start postgresql
 2. PGPASSWORD=student psql -h localhost -U student -d photon -c "CREATE TABLE IF NOT EXISTS players (id INTEGER PRIMARY KEY, codename VARCHAR(255));"